Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 (i) J. Jewell's microlaser

 A microlaser was reported by Jewell and his group of AT&T Bell Laboratories[B14].
 The active region was a GaInAs 100-Å-thick single-quantum well.
 The laser cavity was formed by a pair of semiconductor DBR mirrors consisting of AlAs/GaAs multilayers.
 The threshold currents of 1.3 mA under pulsed condition were reported with a 5-micron square microlaser.
 The threshold current was reduced to 1.1 mA and 1.5 mA under pulsed and CW current conditions, respectively [B15].
-The microlaser was considered as the component of optical computers, which was the mission of their department at AT&T Bell Labs at that time.
+The microlaser was considered as the component of optical computers, which was the mission of Huang’s department at AT&T Bell Labs at that time.
+Jewell visited Iga’s lab at Tokyo Institute twice: One is just before Koyama and Iga obtained CW operation at room temperature in 1988 and the other is when Iga served as President of Tokyo Institute in 2012.
+He well recognizes the originality of Iga’s team as the initiator of VCSELs.
+The nominator appreciates the work of Jewell’s group including A. Scherer, A. C. Gossard, and Y. H. Lee as one of the important players for the promotion of VCSEL toward industrialization.

 (ii)Threshold current reduction and device performance progress

-With the hopeful results on VCSEL achieved in the initial feasibility study by Iga and his group many organizations worldwide attracted interest in VCSELs and started research in the 1990s.
-To show the progress of VCSELs, we track the threshold current reduction by Iga and his group of Tokyo Inst.
+With the hopeful results on VCSEL achieved in the initial feasibility study by Iga and his team many organizations worldwide attracted interest in VCSELs and started research in the 1990s.
+To show the progress of VCSELs, we track the threshold current reduction by Iga and his team of Tokyo Inst.
 Tech. and many others from other organizations.
-Major players and their results on the threshold current are listed in Table I Media: TABPDF1.pdf and depicted in Fig. 11.
-Media: FIGPDF11.pdf The data were limited to the threshold current under CW conditions at room temperature, except those with a specific remark in the figure.
-The results achieved by Iga and his group are shown as star marks in Fig. 11.
+Major players and their results on the threshold current are listed in Table I and depicted in Fig. 11.
+The data were limited to the threshold current under CW conditions at room temperature, except those with a specific remark in the figure.
+The results achieved by Iga and his team are shown as star marks in Fig. 11.
 The open stars show threshold current under pulsed current and closed ones show those under CW current.

 (iii) Wavelength-tunable VCSEL

 Wavelength/Frequency-tunable VCSELs are important light sources for spectroscopic sensing and datacom with wavelength division multiplexing.
-Very recently, a tunable VCSEL has been used for a ranging sensor in combination with a monolithically integrated light beam deflector where the emitting beam angle depends on the wavelength [B3].
+A tunable VCSEL was reported for a ranging sensor in combination with a monolithically integrated light beam deflector where the emitting beam angle depends on the wavelength [B3].
 Continuous-tuning of 18 Å was achieved by current injection through a newly added electrode into the n-DBR mirror, as reported by Chang-Hasnain et al., of Bellcore, in 1991 [B27].
-The active junction can be cooled owing to the Peltier effect or heated by DBR resistance Ohmic contact heating.
+The active junction can be cooled owing to the Peltier effect or heated by DBR resistance.
 Another approach toward the continuous frequency-tuning was realized by providing a top DBR mesa and the third electrode into a VCSEL.
 Highly resistive heterointerfaces of the top DBR mesa cause extra heating of the cavity, resulting in a continuous wavelength change toward the longer wavelength.
 A wavelength shift of 2.2 nm was derived by the tuning current of 700 μA, as reported by Wipiejewski in Ebeling’s group, at University of Ulm [B22].

 (3) Application Progress of VCSEL in the 21st century

-Application areas of VCSEL have been expanding since the mid-1990s.
+Application areas of VCSEL have been expanding since the late-1990s.
 They started from short-reach data communications including local area networks (LANs) and optical interconnects inside high-performance computers, servers, and data centers, followed by laser printers, computer mice, displays, and ranging sensors, as shown in Fig. 9 [A2], [A3], [A22], [A23].
-Media: FIGPDF9.pdf

 (i) LANs and datacom